rarebreed/protean-service/retro/story/src/preface.md

 - Racial injustice is real as is white privilege
 - If there was fraud in the 2020 election, it was not enough to overturn it, and Biden won fair and square

+What does this have to do with the game?

+From the game's perspective, reality becomes a point of view based on the different cultural perspectives.
+But having a large Buddhist take in things, it will try to get across the point

 ### About existential crisis